Skip to main content

 Architecture

-• the format of requests from clients and responses from servers
+• Format of client requests and server responses

 Templates

-• the role that templates play in server-side programming
+• The role of templates in server-side programming

-• how to work with templates from Go’s standard library
+• Working with templates from Go’s standard library

 Servers

-• how to build a TCP server which responds to HTTP requests
+• Building a TCP server for HTTP requests

-• the importance of HTTP methods and status codes
+• Importance of HTTP methods and status codes

 State & Sessions